 Depending on your situation and the lender, you might be able to get a private loan for graduate school at a lower rate.

 However, before deciding that the interest rate is the most pressing consideration, think about the type of job you’ll have when you graduate.
 If you know you’ll finish your graduate work and start a career that will qualify you for PSLF, you might want to hang on to your eligibility with a federal loan.
 A private loan won’t get you access to PSLF.

 If you’re getting an education loan on behalf of your child, carefully consider the fact that parent PLUS loans aren’t eligible for some of the income-driven repayment options.
 It’s possible to to qualify for PSLF with a parent PLUS loan, but you’ll probably need the help of your loan servicer to make it happen.

 And then, of course, you’ll still have to meet the eligibility requirements for PSLF.

 Do what you can to borrow as little as possible for college.
 Even the best student loans are still debt.
 Apply for scholarships during high school.
 You can even get some scholarships after you start at college, so keep looking all through your university years.

 It’s also possible to take other steps to reduce the cost of college — and how much you need to borrow:

-- Consider starting at a community college to save money on the first couple years of your education.
+- Consider starting at a community college to save money on the first couple of years of your education.

 - Attend school close to home and save money on living costs by staying with your parents.

-- Work part-time or start a side hustle to earn money for school.
+- Work part time or start a side hustle to earn money for school.

 - Use a 529 plan or some other account to save money throughout high school (and even during college).